UBCCM/Front-End-Design-Checklist/README.md

 ![Links and navigation](/images/links.png)

-* [ ] All **links have a default, hover, focus, active and visited state** clearly defined (the Style Guide is the best document to specified these).
+* [ ] All **links and buttons have a default, hover, focus, active and visited state** clearly defined (the Style Guide is the best document to specified these).
 * [ ] Alternate views of all navigation states (hover, active/current page).

 ### 1.5 - Images / Icons

 ![Images](/images/images.png)

+Check with your web developer about whether you need to export images at different sizes for each platform (mobile, tablet, desktop), and if you need to export for retina displays.

+Also check with your web developer about proper naming structure for images.

+Compress your images before sending them to the developer.
+You can use a program like [Kraken](https://kraken.io) to reduce your images' files sizes.

-* [ ] A **favicon image** with at least 512px X 512px is provided in PNG format.
+* [ ] If developing a new site, provide a **favicon image** with at least 512px X 512px is provided in PNG format.
 The generation of all the others Favicons can be easily done with online tools.

   __Resources:__
   * [Favicon Generator for all platforms: iOS, Android, PC/Mac...](https://realfavicongenerator.net/)